clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 Deploying |CL| at Scale
 #######################

-Once you are comfrotable with `Clear Linux concepts`_, your next step as a system administraotr may be needing to understand how to deploy
+Once you are comfortable with `Clear Linux concepts`_, your next step as a system administrator may be needing to understand how to deploy
 |CL| at scale in your enoviornment.

 Throughout this document the term *endpoint* will be used to generally refer